By Tony V. Zampella

 - Recognize what you don’t know

-Dalio understands the power and the pain of learning comes being vulnerable and not knowing.
+Dalio understands the power and the pain of learning come from being vulnerable and from unlearning.
 He has created a culture organized around this fundamental belief: To achieve success, most people allow pain to stand in the way of their progress; successful people understand how to manage pain to produce progress.